razrfly/trivia_advisor/README.md

 2. Always follow the existing pattern for consistency
 3. Maintain comprehensive logging
 4. Handle errors gracefully
-5. Use the VenueHelpers module for common functionality
+5. Use the VenueHelpers module for common functionality.